 Information

-If a Party becomes aware there is a serious prospect of a Force Majeure Event, it must notify the other Party as soon as practicable of the particulars of which it is aware.

 The Party who declares a Force Majeure Event shall, as soon as practicable after its occurrence, provide the other Party with a full report on the details of the event, its causes, its effects and the actions taken by that Party to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.
 First Gas will publish that report on OATIS.

 LIABILITIES